-GCOS includes a journal function to speed file recovery.
-The journal is used to save all the updates to a file since the last security copy was taken.
-The journal, together with the catalog and the restore utility, provides all the information needed to rebuild a damaged file to its correct state.
+GCOS includes journal functions to speed file recovery and/or fast restart after program failure.
+The journals are used to save all the file updates and/or all record values before update.
+The journals, often with the catalog and restore utility, provide all the information necessary to rebuild a damaged file.
+The journals provide the automatic restart capabilities of GCOS by providing all functions necessary to automatically reposition the program and any associated files.
 To reduce the possibility of a system failure, GCOS 64 provides a fast recovery facility in rerun support.
 Rerun support allows processing to be restarted immediately, either at the beginning of the job step or at the last checkpoint.
 The restart procedure includes automatic repositioning of the user's files and the recovery of all files and queues used by the system, including the input reader and output writer files.
 The output writer can restart printing at any specified block.